Pika: Extinct species

 Paleontologists have also described multiple forms of pika not referred to specific species (Ochotona indet.) or not certainly identified (O. cf. antiqua, O. cf. cansus, O. cf. daurica, O. cf. eximia, O. cf. gromovi, O. cf. intermedia, O. cf. koslowi, O. cf. lagrelii, O. cf. nihewanica).
 The statuses of Ochotona (Proochotona) kirgisica and O. spelaeus are uncertain.
 The "pusilla" group of pikas is characterized by archaic (plesiomorphic) cheek teeth and small size.
+Pikas on the whole have been described as "one of the most complex and problematic groups in mammalian systematics".

 The North American species migrated from Eurasia.
 They invaded the New World twice: